 Ateneum, Helsinki, June - September, 2020

-Hynek Martinec will exhibit his new artworks with leading contemporary artists such as Jeff Koons, Gerhard Richter, Cindy Sherman, Jake and Dinos Chapman.
+Hynek Martinec exhibited here together with leading artists such as Jeff Koons, Gerhard Richter, Cindy Sherman, brothers Jake and Dinos Chapman and others.

 Hynek Martinec Exhibition: Voyage to Iceland